ncsa/Nightingale_real/docs/source/user_guide/architecture.rst

 - 2 batch/interactive dual 32-core AMD **compute** nodes, each with 512GB RAM and 1 NVIDIA A40 GPU

 .. note::
-   The batch nodes on Nightingale are diskless.
-The OS and /tmp/ take up some of the RAM; user processes in batch jobs do not have every bit of physical RAM available while running.
+   The batch nodes on Nightingale are diskless; the OS and /tmp/ take up some of the RAM.
+User processes in batch jobs do not have every bit of physical RAM available while running.

 Storage
 ---------